Euthanasia device: Futurama

 In the world of Futurama, Stop-and-Drop suicide booths resemble phone booths and cost one quarter per use.
 The booths have at least three modes of death: "quick and painless", "slow and horrible", and "clumsy bludgeoning" though, it is also implied that "electrocution, with a side order of poison" exists, and that the eyes can be scooped out for an extra charge.
 After a mode of death is selected and executed, the machine cheerfully says, "You are now dead.
 Thank you for using Stop-and-Drop, America's favorite suicide booth since 2008", or in Futurama: The Beast with a Billion Backs, "You are now dead, please take your receipt", and at this time many untaken receipts are shown.

-The first appearance of a suicide booth in Futurama is in "Space Pilot 3000", in which the character Bender wants to use it.
+The first appearance of a suicide booth in Futurama is in "Space Pilot 3000", in which the character Bender wants to use it after learning that the girders he bent were used to construct suicide booths.
 Fry at first mistakes the suicide booth for a phone booth, and Bender offers to share it with him.
 Fry requests a collect call, which the machine interprets as a "slow and horrible" death.
 It then turns out that "slow and horrible" can be survived by pressing oneself against the side of the booth, leading Bender to accuse the machine of being a rip-off.
-In Futurama: Bender's Big Score, after failing to initially chase down Fry in the year 2000, Bender wants to kill himself, but mistakes a regular phone booth for a suicide booth.
+In Futurama: Bender's Big Score, after failing to initially chase down Fry in the year 2000, Bender wants to kill himself, but then ironically mistakes a regular phone booth for a suicide booth.
 A suicide booth reappeared in Futurama: The Beast with a Billion Backs where Bender once again attempts to end his life, but is saved when dropped into the League of Robots' lair.
 During the season 6 episode "Ghost in the Machines", Bender commits suicide in a booth named Lynn that is still angry at him over the end of their relationship six months earlier; his ghost eventually makes its way back to his body so he can continue living.

 According to series co-creator Matt Groening, the suicide booth concept was inspired by a 1937 Donald Duck cartoon, Modern Inventions, in which Donald Duck visits a Museum of the Future and is nearly killed by various push button gadgets.
 The suicide booth was closely enough associated with Bender's character that in 2001 it was featured as the display stand for the Bender action figure.
 It was also one of the many features of the series which troubled the executives at Fox when Groening and David X. Cohen first pitched the series.